 What is the Lexile Framework?

-MetaMetrics is currently revising its Lexile map to reflect the Common Core Standards that stress the importance in text complexity in assessing college and career readiness.
+MetaMetrics has revised the Lexile map to reflect the text complexity that students should reach by the end of high school in order to be college and career ready.
 The map provides a graphic representation of texts and titles matched to appropriate levels of reading ability.

 Lexiles & Common Core Standards

-The Common Core Standards promote that students should be ready for college and career after high school.
+Georgia’s rigorous content standards promote that students should be ready for college and career upon exiting high school.
 The most important factor for readiness is a student’s ability to read and understand texts of steadily increasing complexity as they progress through school.
 The Lexile® Framework provides valuable insights into student readiness by measuring both the complexity of college and career texts and a student's ability to comprehend these texts.

-The Lexile Framework has been realigned to match the Common Core Standards' text complexity grade bands.
-These Common Core “stretch” bands of the Lexile Framework show an upward trajectory of reading comprehension development through the grades to indicate that all students should be reading at the college and career readiness level by no later than the end of high school.
-The Common Core Standards attend to both text complexity of what students read as well as how students read and comprehend.
-The Lexile bands in the table above help teachers and parents determine what text is appropriate for each grade band and what should be text that will stretch the students and help them gain in literacy skills.
-Students should read written texts within the Common Core “stretch” Lexile band for each year in order to be on the pathway to be college and career ready upon high school graduation.
+The Lexile Framework has been realigned to match the text complexity necessary for students to meet the demands of colleges and careers.
+This redesign now displays college and career ready “stretch” Lexile bands.
+These “stretch” bands of the Lexile Framework show an upward trajectory of reading comprehension development through the grades to indicate that all students should be reading at the college and career readiness level by no later than the end of high school.
+Georgia’s content standards focus both on text complexity of what students read and on how well students read and comprehend.
+The Lexile bands in the table below help teachers and parents determine what text is appropriate for each grade band and what should be text that will stretch the students and help them gain in literacy skills.
+Students should read written texts within the “stretch” Lexile band for each year in order to be on the pathway to be college and career ready upon high school graduation.

 Current Lexile Band